Banner Of Gout and Kidney DiseaseBanner Of Gout and Kidney Disease

 The gout and kidney disease connection

-About 1 in 4 people with moderate to severe kidney disease also has gout because diseased kidneys can have a harder time removing uric acid.
-If too much uric acid builds up, gout can become chronic and out of control.
-Since out-of-control gout can make kidney disease worse, it’s important to find a doctor who specializes in gout.
+About 1 in 4 people with moderate to severe kidney disease also have gout because diseased kidneys can have a harder time removing uric acid.
+If too much uric acid builds up, gout can become chronic and uncontrolled.
+It’s important to find a doctor who specializes in gout.

 Gout and kidney disease connection graphic